2016 United States Senate elections: Illinois

-One-term Senator Mark Kirk (Republican) was elected with 48% of the vote in 2010.
+One-term senator Mark Kirk (Republican) was elected with 48% of the vote in 2010.
 He was 57 years old in 2016.
 He ran for re-election.
 Kirk suffered a stroke in January 2012 that kept him away from the Senate until January 2013.
-In June 2013, he confirmed that he was planning to run for re-election, but speculation he might retire persisted.
+In June 2013, he confirmed that he was planning to run for re-election, but speculation persisted that he might retire.
 In November 2014, Kirk reiterated that he was going to run for re-election, saying: "No frickin' way am I retiring."

 Joe Walsh, a former U.S. Representative and conservative talk radio host, declined to challenge Kirk in the Republican primary.
 Two others filed for the right to challenge Senator Kirk in the primary: businessman James Marter, and Elizabeth Pahlke, but Pahlke was disqualified, so only Marter was on the ballot running against Kirk.
 On March 15, Kirk won the primary with 71% of the vote.

 U.S. Representative Tammy Duckworth, President and CEO of the Chicago Urban League, Andrea Zopp, and State Senator Napoleon Harris ran for the Democratic nomination.
 On March 15, Duckworth won the primary with 64% of the vote.

 In December 2015, Jim Brown, a teacher and former businessman, announced he was running as an independent.

 Chris Aguayo, an Iraq/Afghan War veteran and Veterans Party State Chair, announced he was running, representing the Veterans Party.

 Rep. Duckworth unseated Sen. Kirk with 55% compared to his 40%.

 Indiana

-Three-term Senator Dan Coats (Republican) was elected with 55% of the vote in 2010; Coats served in the Senate from 1989 to 1999 and then returned to serve another term from 2011 to 2017.
+Three-term senator Dan Coats (Republican) was elected with 55% of the vote in 2010; Coats served in the Senate from 1989 to 1999 and then returned to serve another term from 2011 to 2017.
 Coats did not run for re-election.
-Republican candidates include U.S. Representatives Marlin Stutzman and Todd Young.
+Republican candidates included U.S. Representatives Marlin Stutzman and Todd Young.
 Coats's chief of Staff Eric Holcomb was a candidate, but withdrew from the race.

 Former U.S. Representative Baron Hill won the Democratic nomination on May 3, but withdrew in July 2016 in favor of Evan Bayh.
-Bayh held the seat from 1999 until his retirement in 2011, and also served as Governor of Indiana from 1989 to 1997.
+Bayh held the seat from 1999 until his retirement in 2011, and also served as governor of Indiana from 1989 to 1997.
 Former non-profit director John Dickerson also announced he was going to run, but suspended his campaign in early 2016.